-A plastics problem – since the outbreak of this pandemic, there have been some environmental benefits.
+A single-use plastics problem – since the outbreak of this pandemic, there have been some environmental benefits.
 I read an article on the BBC website about the canals in Venice starting to clear and fish are visible for the first time in years thanks to the massive drop in water traffic, the drop in air travel and the only people using their cars are essential workers so the traffic will be significantly reduced which means pollution has been reduced too.
 NASA reported that airborne nitrogen dioxide had sharply declined over China and this was partly due to the slowdown of the economy.

 Shopping habits have drastically changed recently and we may have to buy a product because that’s the only one available on the shelves, not really taking into account the extra packaging this products comes in.
 We need food, we need produce, we will buy what we can get.
 Households have been encouraged to wash their hands frequently, leading to millions of extra hand wash containers headed for recycling or landfill.